Early settlers (New Zealand)

 Politics and Government

-Te Ara has a good section on politics in New Zealand.
+Te Ara has a good section on the history and role government in New Zealand.

-- From the homepage, select Government and Nation.
+- From the homepage, under Sections select Government and Nation.

-NZHistory also has good information about New Zealand politics, including some history.
+NZHistory is another reliable source of New Zealand politics, including history.

 - From the homepage check out their section Politics and Government.